-Frank Phillips College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate degrees and technical certificates.
-(1866 Southern Lane, Decatur, Georgia 30033, Telephone number 404-679-4500)
+Frank Phillips College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call (404) 679-4500 for questions about the accreditation of Frank Phillips College.

-Approved and Accredited by
+Approved by

-Southern Association of Colleges and Schools Commission on Colleges

-Association of Texas Colleges and Universities

 Texas Department of Licenses and Regulation

 Texas Education Agency

 Texas Board of Nursing

 Texas Higher Education Coordinating Board